Small-area Population Forecast in a Segregated City using Density-Functional Fluctuation Theory: Predicting Time Evolution

 where $\overline{N_{R,b}}$ and $\overline{N_{R,b}}$ denotes the mean red and blue agent density for block $b$, respectively. $\nu_{R,b\to b'}$ and $\nu_{B,b\to b'}$ are the density flow rates for red and blue agents from block $b$ to block $b'$, calculated from

-Equation \eqref{eq:ODE} says that the rate of change in the mean density of agents in block $b$ is given by the sum of inflow rates from all other blocks $b'\ne b$ into block $b$, minus the sum of outflow rates from block $b$ into all other blocks $b'\ne b$.
-We can also easily interpret the flow rate approximations in Equation \eqref{eq:Nu} following the rules of the TD-DFFT Model (Section \ref{sec:TD-DFFT}): The first term in the product represents the probability of choosing the corresponding type of agent in block $b$, where the denominator $N_\text{tot}=2000$ is the total number of agents in the city; The second term in the product represents the probability of choosing an empty cell in block $b'$, where the denominator $s_\text{tot}-N_\text{tot}=3600-2000=1600$ is the total number of empty cells in the city; The third term corresponds to the probability of transition defined in Equation \eqref{eq:coarseDFFTagent}.
-Note that this MVE might fail to capture the behavior of the TD-DFFT Model with extreme segregation, when Equation \eqref{eq:ODE} exhibits `bifurcation behavior' \cite{weidlich2012concepts,haag2017modelling} (See SI Section S10).
-Since the MVE deals with average numbers in each block, it corresponds more closely to a Hohenberg-Kohn \cite{hohenberg1964inhomogeneous} TD-DFT (See SI Section S9).
+Eq.~\eqref{eq:ODE} says that the rate of change in the mean density of agents in block $b$ is given by the sum of inflow rates from all other blocks $b'\ne b$ into block $b$, minus the sum of outflow rates from block $b$ into all other blocks $b'\ne b$.
+We can also easily interpret the flow rate approximations in Eq.~\eqref{eq:Nu} following the rules of the TD-DFFT Model (Section \ref{sec:TD-DFFT}): The first term in the product represents the probability of choosing the corresponding type of agent in block $b$, where the denominator $N_\text{tot}=2000$ is the total number of agents in the city; The second term in the product represents the probability of choosing an empty cell in block $b'$, where the denominator $s_\text{tot}-N_\text{tot}=3600-2000=1600$ is the total number of empty cells in the city; The third term corresponds to the probability of transition defined in Eq.~\eqref{eq:coarseDFFTagent}.
+Note that this MVE might fail to capture the behavior of the TD-DFFT Model with extreme segregation, when Eq.~\eqref{eq:ODE} exhibits `bifurcation behavior' \parencite{weidlich2012concepts,haag2017modelling} (See SI Section S8).
+Since the MVE deals with average numbers in each block, it corresponds more closely to a Hohenberg-Kohn \parencite{hohenberg1964inhomogeneous} TD-DFT (See SI Section S7.2).